variousauthors/indievspewdiepie/NEXTSTEP.md

 + fix that FUCKING bug with the controls.
 What even IS that!?
   + push each key event into a buffer and process one key event per button per update

+- try going back to nomoon's input events, but with my buffer